aws-samples/eks-cluster-upgrades-workshop/README.md

 **You will need to fork this repo.**

-Once forked, execute `install.sh` (located in the root of this repo) script and fill te asked questions:
+Once forked, execute the `install.sh` (located in the root of this repo) script and fill te asked questions:

 ```bash
 bash ./install.sh